uQr/cordova-docs/articles/tutorial-package-publish/tutorial-package-publish-readme.md

 # Package your Cordova app so that you can publish it

-Choose Create a package for each platform you want your app to target.
-Then you can publish it to each of the stores.
+Create a package for each platform that you want to target.
+Then you can publish each package to a store.

-## <a id="General"></a>Configure your general app package settings (applies to all platforms)
+## <a id="General"></a>First, configure the general settings of your app package

 Provide details such as the package ID and version number of your app by using the *configuration designer*.
 To open it, double-click the **config.xml** file.